diambra/docs/content/handsOnReinforcementLearning/rayRlLib/_index.en.md

 #### Agent Script for Competition

-Finally, after the agent training is completed, besides running it locally in your own machine, you may want to submit it to our competition platform!
-To do so, you can use the following script that provides a ready to use, flexible example that can accommodate different models, games and settings.
+Finally, after the agent training is completed, besides running it locally in your own machine, you may want to submit it to our <a href="../../competitionplatform">Competition Platform!</a> To do so, you can use the following script that provides a ready to use, flexible example that can accommodate different models, games and settings.

 {{% notice tip %}}
 To submit your trained agent to our platform, compete for the first leaderboard positions, and unlock our achievements, follow the simple steps described in the <a href="../../competitionplatform/howtosubmitanagent/">"How to Submit an Agent"</a> section.